rock-solid/wordpress-mobile-pack/readme.txt

 Have fun on your mobile adventures.

+== 3rd Party Services and Applications ==

+This plugin uses the Publisher's Toolbox PWA Script to fetch the required HTML to display your website's PWA.
+The content is loaded via the WordPress Rest API, no user data is exposed or transmitted at this point.
+The service simply fetches the required markup for your content to populate.
+No account is required.
+More about our PWA solution can be found here: https://www.publisherstoolbox.com/websuite/

 == Installation ==

-= Simple installation for WordPress v3.6 and later =
+= Simple installation for WordPress v4.6 and later =

 1. Go to the 'Plugins' / 'Add new' menu
-1. Upload wordpress-mobile-pack.zip then press 'Install now'.
+1. Upload wordpress-pwa.zip then press 'Install now'.
 1. Enjoy.

 = Comprehensive setup =